 As a result, you can take a tax deduction, which offsets taxable income, so you only pay taxes on the amount of money you didn't give back.

 Note that taking the deduction is slightly different from not having earned the jury duty money in the first place.
-You must declare the $100 of income from jury duty, but you can also take a $100 tax deduction.
+You'll need to declare the $100 of income from jury duty, but you can also take a $100 tax deduction.

 Many states require employers to provide at least some pay to workers on jury duty, but not all states do.
 Jury duty typically pays between $10 and $30 per day.
 As a result, jurors not paid by their employers usually suffer a loss of income.